 On that note, the best option on the market for reducing costs and increasing your environmental sustainability is the innovative Low Carbon PTAC produced by Alternative Sustainability.
 It’s an excellent and groundbreaking alternative that has many advantages over standard HVAC, PTAC, or heat pump systems.

 Normal PTAC systems generally use a steam unit that provides heat.
 The Low Carbon PTAC does not.
 Instead, it uses a highly efficient electric coil.
 Because this heating coil is electric, the Low Carbon PTAC can produce heat without steam — meaning no gas is required.

-The Low Carbon PTAC is also much more efficient in the colder months since it provides its own heating apparatus.
-You won’t have a system struggling to work in your home when it’s chilly outside.
+The Low Carbon PTAC is also much more efficient in the colder months, since it provides its own heating apparatus.
+You won’t have a heat pump struggling to heat your home when it’s chilly outside.

 Interested?
 You can schedule a free consultation with Alternative Sustainability.